tokiclover/hprofile/README.md

      This is handy for a complex setting because modern network manager are full of features for that.

-  3. Manage multiple power profiles, automatically setting your CPU power profile, adjusting display brightness and turning off certain sub-systems depending on hardware of software state.
+  3. Manage multiple power profiles, automatically setting CPU power profile, adjusting display brightness and turning off certain sub-systems depending on hardware or software state.

 hprofile make it easy to define *profiles* which is just a directory whith shell scripts and a mirror of files to be swapped--sym-linked to be precise.

+Take a look at profiles/{disk,power,rfkill,vga} for practical examples.

+## vga

+a profile which swap XOrg configuration file depending on the kernel module in use.

+## power

-Take a look at profiles/{disk,power,rfkill,vga} for practical examples. vga is a profile which swap XOrg configuration file depending on the kernel module in use. power is a profile which manage power profile for different sub-systems: cpu, usb, pci, pci aspm, nmi watchdog, vm write back time out and intel hda sound card.
+a profile which manage power profile for different sub-systems: cpu, usb, pci, pci aspm, nmi watchdog, vm write back time out and intel hda sound card.

 ### README